Potassium Citrate-Sodium Citrate-Citric Acid Solution Prescribing Information

 Potassium Citrate-Sodium Citrate-Citric Acid Solution Description

-Potassium Citrate-Citric Acid Solution is a stable and pleasant-tasting oral systemic alkalizer containing potassium citrate and citric acid in a sugar-free, non-alcoholic base.
+Potassium Citrate, Sodium Citrate and Citric Acid Oral Solution is a stable and pleasant-tasting oral systemic alkalizer containing potassium citrate, sodium citrate, and citric acid in a sugar-free, non alcoholic base.

-Potassium Citrate-Citric Acid Solution contains in each teaspoonful (5 mL):
+Potassium Citrate, Sodium Citrate, and Citric Acid Oral Solution contains in each teaspoonful (5 mL):

-Each mL contains 2 mEq potassium ion and is equivalent to 2 mEq bicarbonate (HCO3).
+Each mL contains 1 mEq potassium ion and 1 mEq sodium ion and is equivalent to 2 mEq bicarbonate (HCO3).

-Potassium citrate is absorbed and metabolized to potassium bicarbonate, thus acting as a systemic alkalizer.
+Potassium citrate and sodium citrate are absorbed and metabolized to potassium bicarbonate and sodium bicarbonate, thus acting as systemic alkalizers.
 The effects are essentially those of chlorides before absorption and those of bicarbonates subsequently.
-Oxidation is virtually complete so that less than 5% of the potassium citrate is excreted in the urine unchanged.
+Oxidation is virtually complete so that less than 5% of the citrates are excreted in the urine unchanged.